 After two years in the making, the highly anticipated Morphe x Jaclyn Hill Eyeshadow Palette is going to launch on 6/21 and I’m one of the lucky bloggers who got sent the palette before its release to give you a first look (a huge thank you to the Morphe team for such an incredible surprise)!

-If you weren’t aware, this isn’t the first time that these two power houses have collaborated — Jaclyn released an eyeshadow palette back in 2014 with Morphe that contained a compilation of her favorite eyeshadows from the brand (which I own — see comparison photos below).
+If you weren’t aware, this isn’t the first time that these two power houses have collaborated — Jaclyn released an eyeshadow palette back in 2014 with Morphe that contained a compilation of her favorite eyeshadows from the brand.
 Now, the two are back with a brand new eyeshadow palette that contains thirty-five custom, handcrafted shades that were meticulously customized by Jaclyn.
 The large eyeshadow palette will retail for $38 — a bit higher than the other products in Morphe’s line, but is still undoubtedly affordable for the amount and quality of product.
 Also varying from the the traditional Morphe products with the black packaging, The Jaclyn Hill Palette has an all white packaging with metallic silver lettering on the front cover — very simple and elegant, and truly fitting to Jaclyn’s style.

 The Jaclyn Hill Eyeshadow Palette contains a breathtaking array of eye colors with a mostly neutral formation in addition to a few bright colors in both warm and cool tones with matte, shimmer, and metallic finishes.
 These eyeshadows have a brand new formulation and were pressed differently from Morphe’s existing eyeshadows, which was a major factor that resulted in the price increase of this palette.